 It's that time of year when we all remind ourselves what we're thankful for.
 I've gotten in the habit of picking and focusing on just one thing.
 This year experience popped into my head.
 There are three definitions in the dictionary and I'm talking about the last two.
 1) The knowledge that you get from life and from being in a lot of different situations.
 2) Something that happens to you, or a situation that you are involved in.

-This year I chose to showcase one of my favorite experiences from last year, the elk hunt.
+This year I chose to showcase one of my favorite experiences from the year, the elk hunt.

 One night as we all relaxed in the tent, warming our hands and feet over the stove, Uncle Hal told me the story of the Golden Bull.
 Over fifteen years ago my grandfather came on this trip, while he was in his seventies.
 While up on the flat top, near a knob, he saw a flash of golden color and as his eyes came into focus, he saw a bull with golden fur and a red mane.
 He didn't get that bull that day.
 In fact, the hunters on this trip tracked him for years, only catching glimpses of him through the trees and adding story after story of the Golden Bull evading them.